Hilda Hewlett (1864-1943)

 Third version of ‘The Light of the World’ by William Holman Hunt, now in St Paul’s Cathedral, London

-In June 1906, Billy was Muriel Hind’s working passenger and mechanic on two trips.
+In June 1906, Billy was a working passenger and mechanic for two trips with the pioneering motorcyclist Muriel Hind.
 The first was the annual London to Edinburgh trial, to be completed in less than 24 hours.
 Ten days later came a Reliability trial from Land’s End to John O’Groats, a six-day drive.
-Both were completed in a trip in a Singer tricar, which was a cross between a car and a motorcyle, looking something like this:
+Both were completed in a trip in a Singer tricar, which was a cross between a car and a motorcycle, looking something like this:

 A Singer tri car from c.1905